-Heather Buchman is director of the Hamilton College Orchestra and Chamber Music program.
-She is also Education and Outreach Conductor for Symphoria, Syracuse’s professional orchestra.
-She performs regularly as conductor and trombonist with the Society for New Music and Hohenfels Trombone Quartet.
+Heather Buchman is director of the Hamilton College Orchestra and Chamber Music program and Chair of the Department of Music.
+She has served as Education and Outreach Conductor for Symphoria, Syracuse’s professional orchestra.
+She has developed numerous innovative programs for Symphoria, as well as for the orchestral and chamber programs at Hamilton College.
+She appears freqently as conductor and trombonist with the Society for New Music and other organizations.

-Buchman’s work in regional arts advocacy has been recognized by various arts organizations, including a citation from the Society for New Music in 2013 and Civic Morning Musicals’ Ruth Edson Award in 2014.
-She serves on the board of CNY Arts, a regional organization working with NY State Council on the Arts and other funders for supporting and promoting arts and culture in Central New York – and co-chaired CNY Arts' regional study of arts and culture in 2013-14.
+Buchman’s work in regional arts advocacy has been recognized by a citation from the Society for New Music in 2013 and Civic Morning Musicals’ Ruth Edson Award in 2014.
+She serves on the board of CNY Arts, a regional organization working with NY State Council on the Arts and other funders for supporting and promoting arts and culture in Central New York.
 In 2012 she received Hamilton College’s Class of 1963 Award for Outstanding Teaching.
-She also served on the ad hoc committee that developed Hamilton College's educational goals.
+She served on the ad hoc committee that developed Hamilton College's educational goals.

 Buchman completed professional studies in conducting at the Juilliard School, earned a M.M. in orchestral conducting from the University of Michigan, and a B. Mus. degree in trombone from the Eastman School of Music.
 More recent studies include conducting workshops in St. Petersburg, Russia.

 She served as Principal Trombonist of the San Diego Symphony from 1988-1997.
 She won prizes at the ARD International Music Competition in Munich, Germany and the New York Philharmonic Young Artists Concerto Competition.